inrae/MSpangepop/README.md

 MSpangepop is a workflow for simulating pangenome variation graphs from coalescent simulations.

+The official MSpangepop repo can be found at the [INRAE forge](https://forge.inrae.fr/pangepop/MSpangepop).\
-A github mirror can be found on the [INRAE GitHub space](https://github.com/inrae/MSpangepop).
+A GitHub mirror can be found at [INRAE GitHub](https://github.com/inrae/MSpangepop).

 ### Documentation
 <div align="center">